gaulatti/wiphala-plugin-autostrada/README.md

    ```

 3. **Implement Your Changes:**
    Make sure to adhere to the code style and write tests for new functionality.
-The codebase uses ESLint and Prettier as configured in `.eslint.config.mjs` and `.prettierrc` (citeturn0file6).
+The codebase uses ESLint and Prettier as configured in `.eslint.config.mjs` and `.prettierrc`.

 4. **Commit Your Changes:**
    Write clear and descriptive commit messages: